7 ways to win business with a brilliant blog

 If you want to build a big social media following, your content needs to be shareable.
 Entertain your readers.

 Create blog posts that provoke curiosity or attract interest.
 You don’t always have to be fun to entertain; your content can be shocking, controversial, weird, satirical, interactive, thought-provoking or creative.
-We once wrote a blog post from the point of view of a cat!
+I once wrote a blog post from the point of view of a cat!

 Example titles include: